yuliadm/mixComp/paper.md

 ![Hellinger distance method for a normal mixture](figures/dist_art_2.png)

-Recall the `faithful` dataset.
 Fitting the distance methods to a continuous density requires a choice of bandwidth.
 While using the adaptive bandwidth is an option, if the user does not want to do so, it is recommended to use the function `kdensity` from the package **kdensity** [@kdensity] which automatically selects an optimal bandwidth.

-`hellinger.cont` fits a 2-component mixture to the data, which fits the data well and comprises similar parameter estimates to those found in the literature.
+Recall the `faithful` dataset.`hellinger.cont` fits a 2-component mixture to the data, which comprises similar parameter estimates to those found in the literature.

 ``` r
 # estimate the number of components: